chefkozaki/chefkozaki/README.md

 # 💫 About Me:
-Studying in Hust<br>Can: coding / translating
+Studying in Hust/ Working on o365<br>Can: coding / translating

 # 💻 Tech Stack: